February 26th 2020

 Hormonal contraception isn’t “unhealthy”

-Despite that fact that it’s occasionally portrayed as a toxic chemical invader, while the pill certainly can carry risk, and side-effects as listed above and on the NHS website, it does also bring benefits, aside from the key objective of pregnancy prevention.
-Bupa highlights that studies of women who’ve been taking the contraceptive pill for fives years or more show that they have almost a 50 per cent lower risk of developing ovarian cancer than those who’ve never used the pill, and it also reduces your risks of womb and colon cancer.
-For many PCOS and endometriosis sufferers, the pill’s capacity to make periods lighter and less painful dramatically improves their quality of life, while others find that the pill is beneficial for clearing up acne over time.
+Despite the fact that it’s occasionally portrayed as a toxic chemical invader, while the Pill certainly can carry risk, and side-effects as listed above and on the NHS website, it does also bring benefits, aside from the key objective of pregnancy prevention.
+Bupa highlights that studies of women who’ve been taking the contraceptive Pill for fives years or more show that they have almost a 50 per cent lower risk of developing ovarian cancer than those who’ve never used the Pill, and it also reduces your risks of womb and colon cancer.
+For many PCOS and endometriosis sufferers, the Pill’s capacity to make periods lighter and less painful dramatically improves their quality of life, while others find that the Pill is beneficial for clearing up acne over time.

-“It’s been noticed that women can become deficient in vitamin D in particular when they stop taking the pill.
-It is thought that this change in vitamin D is due fluctuation of the hormone, oestrogen, which is found in the pill.
-This also means that taking the pill could increase levels of vitamin D by up to 20%.”
+“It’s been noticed that women can become deficient in vitamin D in particular when they stop taking the Pill.
+It is thought that this change in vitamin D is due to the fluctuation of the hormone oestrogen, which is found in the Pill.
+This also means that taking the Pill could increase levels of vitamin D by up to 20 per cent.”